center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Experimental support for modules.
 Currently modules can contain custom authentication sources, authentication processing filters and themes.
-  * An generic SQL authentication module added for those who store their users in an SQL database.
+  * An generic SQL autentication module added for those who store their users in an SQL database.
   * Limited support for validating against a CA root certificate.
 The current implementation only supports cases where the certificate is